lawrennd/snippets/_information-game/includes/minimal-resolution-example.md

 \notes{This example demonstrates how latent coordinates become resolvable as resolution increases.
 In the initial state (low resolution), both coordinates are unresolved and the system exists in a state of symmetric uncertainty.
 As resolution increases (sigma decreases), the coordinates become resolvable one by one, transitioning from latent $M$-space to active $X$-space.}

 \notes{The activation history shows when each coordinate becomes resolvable, which occurs when the entropy gradient exceeds the activation threshold.
 This is a key insight from the information game: observables emerge naturally from latent coordinates when resolution constraints are applied.}

+\notes{The entropy landscape in the latent space visualization shows how the system's uncertainty changes as resolution increases.
+In the initial state, the entropy is high and uniform, reflecting the system's symmetric uncertainty.
+As resolution increases, the entropy landscape becomes more structured, with distinct regions of high and low entropy.
+This reflects the emergence of observables and the system's transition from a state of symmetric uncertainty to one with distinct informational structure.}

+\notes{This example provides a foundation for understanding how observables emerge from latent coordinates.
+In the next example, we'll explore how these observables interact with each other once they become resolvable, leading to the emergence of interaction geometry.}

 \endif